Healthdirect Free Australian health advice you can count on.

 9 to 18 year-olds 2½ serves a day

-Why should I eat milk, cheese and yoghurt?
+Why should I eat milk, cheese and yoghurt (or alternatives)?

-Some other plant-based alternatives to milk, such as nut or oat milks, have added calcium.
-However, they can lack vitamin B12 and enough protein.
-Check your child’s total diet with a doctor or qualified dietitian before using them.
+Check to make sure plant-based alternatives to milk, such as nut or oat milks, are fortified with added calcium and vitamin B12.
+Check your child's diet with a doctor or qualified dietitian before using plant-based milk alternatives, as they may be lower in protein and vitamins and not suitable for some people.

 Life stage Number of serves

-females over 51 years 4 serves a day
+Adult females aged 51 years or older 4 serves a day

-pregnant and breastfeeding people 2½ serves a day
+Pregnant and breastfeeding people 2½ to 4 serves a day, depending on age

 • 1 cup of milk